exercism/elixir/concepts/anonymous-functions/introduction.md

 - Hide data using lexical scope (also known as a closure).
 - Dynamically create functions at run-time.

-Anonymous function start with the reserved word `fn`, the arguments are separated from the body of the function with the `->` token, and they are finished with an `end`.
+Anonymous functions start with the reserved word `fn`, the arguments are separated from the body of the function with the `->` token, and they are finished with an `end`.
 As with named functions, the last expression in the function is _implicitly returned_ to the calling function.

 To invoke a function reference, you must use a `.` between the reference variable and the list of arguments: